Quantum-Accelerators/quacc/docs/user/advanced/file_structure.md

 │
 ```

-!!!
-Note
+### Job Failure

 If the job fails or does not complete, then the `quacc-tmp-12345` directory will remain in `SCRATCH_DIR` so you can inspect the files.
 The symbolic link in `RESULTS_DIR/quacc-2023-12-08-67890` will also remain.